mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 - Support to save the main stream to the device
 - Support access device from web
 - Support face recognition

-### How to Access 3 RTSP and 1 RTMP Network Stream

 Connect a network cable to the network port of the EVB, power on and start.
 It will obtain the IP address automatically by default.